SirHertzAlot/harvard-wiki/README.md

 By having one Markdown file represent each encyclopedia entry, we can make our entries more human-friendly to write and edit.
 When a user views our encyclopedia entry, though, we’ll need to convert that Markdown into HTML before displaying it to the user.  return

 # Getting Started
-Download the distribution code from https://cdn.cs50.net/web/2020/spring/projects/1/wiki.zip and unzip it.  return
+Download the distribution code and unzip it.  return
 # Understanding
 In the distribution code is a Django project called wiki that contains a single app called encyclopedia.  return